Talor History, Family Crest & Coats of Arms

-Scotland.
+During the Middle Ages, the surname of Talor was used in Scotland.
 While the patronymic and metronymic surnames, which are derived from the name of the father and mother respectively, are the most common form of a hereditary surname in Scotland, occupational surnames also emerged during the late Middle Ages.
 Many people, such as the Talor family, adopted the name of their occupation as their surname.
 However, an occupational name did not become a hereditary surname until the office or type of employment became hereditary.
 The surname Talor was an occupational name for a tailor.
 Interestingly, the name Talor was originally derived from the Anglo Norman French word taillour, meaning tailor.
-CITATION[CLOSE]

 Early Origins of the Talor family